edgedb/edgedb/docs/guides/tutorials/trpc.rst

 Step 1: Gel setup
 =================

-EdgeDB will serve as the database layer for your application.
+|Gel| will serve as the database layer for your application.

 Install and initialize Gel
 --------------------------